zhangmin5/spring-client/README.md

 ## TODO

 * Replace the 'oc' syntax for the [OpenShift command line interface (CLI)](https://docs.openshift.com/container-platform/3.11/cli_reference/index.html) by the syntax used for the [OpenShift Jenkins Pipeline (DSL) Plugin](https://github.com/openshift/jenkins-client-plugin).
+* Another TODO, add an `openshift.selector().exists()` condition, before deleting.
+Currently there is manual step required to make sure the project exists.
+In addition, if deleting the project resources has not completed fully, the create project will also become an issue.
+In other words, not fool proof right now.
+* The `oc new-app` takes a full path URI to the base image, but there has to be a way to reference this by tag and perhaps use the `oc import-image` as a separate step to make sure it exists.
+Didn't have time to fix this part.